 Our students don't wear caps or gowns to the ceremony.
 Instead, they arrive at graduation dressed in their Sunday Best (it's really nice teaching in a Catholic school where we can say this and everyone knows exactly what the teachers expect for appropriate attire!)
 We don't use hats or gowns because the students arrive dressed so nicely (and girls always have such lovely hair on this day).
 It doesn't seem right to hide these things under a hat and gown.
 They're kindergarten students and we want them to look like the special little ones that they are each day.

 Instead, we order graduation sashes from Andersons.
 They are personalized and the company helps you customize just about every detail (including background color, font style, & font color-call the company's toll free number for best customization.)
 We ordered navy blue because it is our school color, but they also have some very child-friendly prints to select from.
 Each child receives a sash personalized with his/her first and last name and the words "Kindergarten Grad."
 We also order a few generic ones that say our school name in case anyone forgets theirs at home and needs to borrow a sash for the ceremony.
+The best part is that Andersons custom sashes come in nearly every color you can imagine.
+They also sell sashes with child-friendly printed designs.

 Currently, our diplomas come from Really Good Stuff.
 I'm not in love with it and I'm hoping to design something better for our use next year, but for now, these get the job done.